jpr2016git/architecture-center/docs/data-guide/technology-choices/batch-processing.md

 ### HDInsight

 HDInsight is a managed Hadoop service.
-Use it deploy and manage Hadoop clusters in Azure.
+Use it to deploy and manage Hadoop clusters in Azure.
 For batch processing, you can use [Spark](/azure/hdinsight/spark/apache-spark-overview), [Hive](/azure/hdinsight/hadoop/hdinsight-use-hive), [Hive LLAP](/azure/hdinsight/interactive-query/apache-interactive-query-get-started), [MapReduce](/azure/hdinsight/hadoop/hdinsight-use-mapreduce).

 - Languages: R, Python, Java, Scala, SQL
 - Kerberos authentication with Active Directory, Apache Ranger based access control